top of page

 Psychodynamic psychotherapy is about exploring those aspects of self that are not fully known, especially as they are revealed and potentially influenced in the psychotherapy relationship.
 New definition.
 Jonathan Shelder (2025)

-Academic papers demonstrating the efficacy of Psychodynamic Theory
+Academic papers demonstrating the effectiveness of Psychodynamic Theory

 David J. Roseborough.
 (2005).